LucasMonteiro1/react-native-speedometer-chart/README.md

 yarn add react-native-speedometer-chart
 ```

+## Try it out
+You can try out the [Speedometer Chart Example
+](https://expo.io/@lucasmonteiro1/speedometer-chart-example) app to get a tease of the functionalities of this lib.

 ## Props
 | Prop | Default | Type | Required | Description |
 | --- | --- | --- | --- | --- |